 My practice is exclusively committed to representing disability claimants before the Social Security Administration.
 I do not work in any other areas of the law.
 I have more than 25 years of experience representing claimants for Social Security Disability Insurance and Supplemental Security Income.
 I personally answer all telephone calls; this familiarity with my clients helps me to develop the evidence needed to support the claim.
 This may result in a quicker resolution of the claim.
 Call me to discuss your situation or to schedule an appointment.
 During our first appointment, we will discuss the facts and evidence that support your claim and develop a plan to help you navigate the claim process.

 Sacramento CA 95815

 There is never a fee unless the claim is approved.
 The claimant will speak directly with me and the initial consultation is free.
 The initial appointment, when we will discuss the claim and develop our strategy, will last about one hour.
-There is no charge for the appointment.
-There is no fee unless the claim is approved.
-Any fee must be approved by the SSA and is limited to 25% of the claimant's past-due benefits (not to exceed $6000).
+If the claim is approved, any fee must be approved by the SSA and is limited to 25% of the claimant's past-due benefits (not to exceed $6000).

 Monday through Friday

 8:00 a.m. to 5:00 p.m.

 I've had my own practice representing SSDI and SSI claimants for more than 22 years.
 I do not handle other types of legal matters.

 My practice is exclusively devoted to representing claimants before the Social Security Administration.
 I do not handle any other legal matters.
 I will represent claimants at many stages of the process, including filing the initial application, during the Request for Reconsideration, or at a hearing before an administrative law judge.

 Since 1993, I've had my own law practice representing claimants for SSDI and SSI.
 100% of my work is representing claimants before the Social Security Administration.

 I am happy to assist claimants to understand the law regarding claims for Social Security Disability Insurance and Supplemental Security Income.